 A visit to Tuscany is an excellent addition to any Italy travel itinerary with kids.
-Despite the touristy element, vacations in this region are easy to manage and there are loads of things to see and do for all ages.
+Despite the touristy element, vacations in this region are easy to manage and there are loads of things to do in Tuscany and sites to see for all ages.
 Family-friendly hotels are plentiful, and little tummies appreciate all the pasta and gelato.

 Although there are endless wonderful cultural and historic attractions, you can’t see everything in the usual week-long trip.
-Five of my favorite sights that are fun for all age groups include:
+Five of our favorite things to do in Tuscany that are fun for all age groups include: